TimetoPretend54/MyPortfolio/navigation/graphics&techwriting/README.md

 ### Baxter-Alexa Poster

-Infographic for showing off the various projects that have been done with Robotics at University of Idaho.
+**Description:** Infographic for showing off the various projects that have been done with Robotics at University of Idaho.

 <p align="center">
     <img src="../../assets/techwritings/baxer-alexa-poster_orig.png" width="200"/>